Hydrospheredata/hydro-serving/docs/src/main/paradox/install/platform.md

     $ helm install --name serving --namespace hydrosphere
     ```

-After the chart has been installed, you have to expose an `ui` component outside
+After the chart has been installed, you have to expose the `ui` component outside
 of the cluster.
 For the sake of simplicity, we will just port-forward it locally.

 ```sh